jadethomp/bmiCalculator/README.md

 # About
 This program calculates a user's body mass index (BMI) based on provided height and weight.
 BMI category is also determined and provided.

+You can access the hosted version of this project at: http://jadethomp.pythonanywhere.com/

 # Dependencies
 Python must be installed on your system to run this program.
 If you do not have Python installed, access the latest version at https://www.python.org/downloads/ .
 Follow the website and installer's guidance for installation.